Education in the United Kingdom: Inequality

 In 2018 The Guardian commented that successful schools tend to choose pupils from high–achieving backgrounds.
-Pupils from disadvantaged backgrounds, and challenging pupils, tend to be concentrated in schools that do less well in inspections.
-Also that children from prosperous backgrounds are more likely to be in good or outstanding schools while disadvantaged children are more likely to be in inadequate schools.
+Pupils from disadvantaged backgrounds, and challenging pupils, tend to be concentrated in schools that do less well in inspections; also that children from prosperous backgrounds are more likely to be in good or outstanding schools, while disadvantaged children are more likely to be in inadequate schools.
 The inequality gap as of 2015 is closing with more students in good or outstanding schools from all social backgrounds.
-On the other hand, reports have also shown that during the 2010–2020 decade, the spending gap between state and private schools doubled.

 A 2016 report by the Equality and Human Rights Commission said that racial inequality exists in the Great Britain education system.
-It was found that 6% of Black school leavers went on to attend a Russell Group university, compared with 12% of mixed race and Asian school leavers, and 11% of white school leavers.
-In 2009, it was found that white students' predicted A-Level grades were 53% accurate, whilst Black students' received predicated grades that were 39.1% accurate.
+It was found that 6% of Black school leavers went on to attend a Russell Group university, compared with 12% of mixed race and Asian school leavers, and 11% of White school leavers.
+In 2009, it was found that White students' predicted A-Level grades were 53% accurate, whilst Black students' received predicted grades that were 39.1% accurate.
 Black students are also the most likely to receive under-predicted grades by their teachers.
 It was found that 7.1% of Black students received higher actual grades compared to 6.6% of White students, 6.5% of Asian students and 6.1% of Mixed students.
 In 2018, of all teachers in state-funded schools in England, 14.1% were from BAME groups.
 33.5% of primary school and 31.3% of secondary school pupils in England were from BAME groups.
-In 2021 it was claimed that white school pupils who are eligible for free school meals do less well than the overall figure for pupils so eligible.